-Quality Attribute Description Scenario/ Measure Q1 The functions for securing movements of the railway network must meet very hig "functional safety" requirements.
+Quality Attribute Description Scenario/ Measure Q1 Safety The functions for securing movements on the railway network must meet very high "functional safety" requirements.
 At the same time the safety assurance shall be possible at lower cost based on modern control algorithms.
 Methods for safe control, development of modular safe components and their certification shall be supported by improved architecture support.
 Q2 Availability Railway systems must be highly available, since in the event of a failure, rail traffic can be immediately restricted.
 This includes the RAM "Reliability", "Availability" and "Maintainability" from EN 50126.
 The cost of high availability shall be reduced by making use of modern IT strategies for redundancies and recovery.
 Q3 Security Very high security requirements apply, since security indirectly affects availability and safety.
 "Security by design" Standards for security supervision functions in the products.
 Structural security support in the architecture Standardised requirements for component security and their life cycles

 Q4 Performance and its scalability (latency and throughput) The system must be powerful enough to handle the growing rail traffic of the future and to be able to perform the computation within fractions of a second.
 A high grade of automation and digitization increases the amount of network messages and computing cycles.
 Modern communication and computing structures shall support this increase.
 Q5 Modifiability Digital systems change in the life cycle more often because additional information flows are needed that run through the overall system.
 So changes and updates need to be very efficient and need a support by the architectural functionalities.
 Allowing to update (release) components independently Replace components with different longevity independently with a product of a new generation.
 Q6 Modularity / Extensibility It must be possible to select configurations within the modular framework to facilitate migration strategies, independent life cycles, and adaptations to specific business challenges.
 This includes that the products are exchangeable.
 Use only part of the components Replace some component with other implementation (e.g. GoA2 vs. GoA4) Extend the system with additional components to implement new functionalities not yet contained.
 Q7 Scalability The overall quality of the CCS+ system landscape shall be measured in "cost/(Q1 to Q6)".
-For this lowest possible quotient, lower values should also be possible for the costs. as well as "higher cost for high capacity" "I aw cost for lower."
-Q8 account the overall cost to deploy and implementation update with a view to increasing the Benefits associated to or equivalently functions - of a system, independently of their technical implementation, which avoid imposing any technical solution within a functional vision.
-It is fully possible to specify a solution in terms of functional behaviours, which means that one only specifies what the system shall do and not how it shall be
+For this lowest possible quotient, lower values should also be possible for the costs.
+"Low cost for low capacity" as well as "higher cost for high capacity" "Low cost for lower availability" as well as "higher cost for higher availability" Q8 Cost The system should be designed taking into account the overall cost to deploy and update with a view to increasing the productivity of the system overall Overall cost of implementation Benefits associated with implementation/upgrade or equivalently functions - of a system, independently of their technical implementation, which avoid imposing any technical solution within a functional vision.
+It is fully possible to specify a solution in terms of functional behaviours, which means that one only specifies what the system shall do and not how it shall be constructed and implemented.
+Functions are usually robust over time, which means that, compared to a technical architecture, a functional architecture is much more stable in a time perspective, which makes it very good for establishing long lasting and robust standard and interfaces within an industry.